SyborgStudios/overrides_tracker/README.md

     Report saved to /PATH_TO_PROJECT/overrides_tracker/BRANCH_NAME#LAST_COMMIT_ID.otf
     ```

-4. This will create a folder called overrides_tracker and creates a file containing all overriding methods of your branch.
+4. This will create a folder called overrides_tracker and a file containing all methods you override as well as your overrides in that branch.

 5. Switch branch and follow steps 1-3 again.
 If you want to compare multiple branches you need to redo these steps for every branch.